hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

         'django.contrib.admin',
         # Uncomment the next line to enable admin documentation:
         # 'django.contrib.admindocs',
-        'mysite.polls',
+        'polls',
     )

-So next we need to create the representation of a Poll inside Django - a `model`, in Django terms.
+So next we need to create the representation of a Poll inside Django - a *model*, in Django terms.

 Our first unit tests: testing a new "Poll" model
 ================================================

 The Django unit test runner will automatically run any tests we put in ``polls/tests.py``.
-Later on, we might decide we want to put our tests somewhere else, but for now, let's use that file:
+Later on, we might decide we want to put our tests somewhere else, but for now, let's use that file.
+You can delete the example test that Django put in there.
+In this test, we'll create a Poll and save it to the database, then retrieve it again to check the poll was saved properly.

 .. sourcecode:: python
     :filename: mysite/polls/tests.py